Lovely Day

 "Lovely Day" is a song by American soul and R&B singer Bill Withers.
 Written by Withers and Skip Scarborough, it was released in 1977 by Columbia Records, and appears on Withers's sixth album, Menagerie (1977).
-Withers holds a sustained note towards the end that, at 18 seconds, is one of the longest ever recorded on an American pop song.
+Withers holds a sustained note towards the end that, at 18 seconds, is the longest of any top 40 hit in the United States.
 The song was listed at No. 402 on Rolling Stones "Top 500 Best Songs of All Time" in 2021.